mahedihsharif/L2_Assignment1/README.md

 Final Explanation:  In TypeScript Interface and Type are very powerful if i use structure or shape of an object and probably it needs to extend that time i will use interface.
 And if i use type mapping, union or tuple i can use type.

+2. What is the use of the keyof keyword in TypeScript?
+Provide an example.

+Keyof is a utility keyword of TypeScript which is used to make an union of all keys of an object type.
+It is very useful for generic programming and type safe code. keyof takes an object type and returns a union of its keys as string literals.

+Here given an example:

+type Person = {
+  name: string;
+  age: number;
+  email: string;
+};

+type PersonKeys = keyof Person;
+//"name" | "age" | "email"

+Here PersonKeys type will be "name" | "age" | "email" that means Person type all keys are union in PersonKeys.

+3. Explain the difference between any, unknown, and never types in TypeScript.

+In TypeScript any, unknown and never types are very important and every type is used in different cases.
+I am explaining every type with a proper example below.

+Any type: any means anything it totally stops the checking of typescript types when you don’t know about the variable type you can use any type.
+If you use any type you never type safely.
+So it’s good to avoid any type if possible.

+Here a given example:

+let value: any;

+value = 10;
+value = "Hello";
+value = true;

+This value will assign without type checking value.toUpperCase(); // if it give wrong answer it never check type

+Unknown types store any type of value but you can’t use its value directly until you check the type.
+It's better for type safety than any type.

+Here an example:

+let value: unknown;

+value = 10;
+value = "Hello";

+value.toUpperCase(); //you can use this way it will give you an error.

+if (typeof value === "string") {
+  console.log(value.toUpperCase());}

+When you don’t know your type but if you want to save your type you can use unknown.

+Never: never type means this type of value that never happened.
+It is used for that function that never returns any value.

+Here given an example:

+function throwError(message: string): never {
+  throw new Error(message);
+}

+function infiniteLoop(): never {
+  while (true) {}
+}

+Never use tite type checking and exhaustiveness-check specially in switch-case or type guard.